leafo/pgmoon/README.md

 Creates a new `Postgres` object from a configuration object.
 All fields are optional unless otherwise stated.
-The newly created object will not automatically connect, you must call `conect` after creating the object.
+The newly created object will not automatically connect, you must call `connect` after creating the object.

 Available options: